 The origins of these marketplace lenders, including those in the real estate space, often lay in focusing on investments that were not currently well-serviced by traditional institutions.
 The best of these companies now themselves often participate in top-flight projects -- yet because of their initial focus, they can often remain uniquely positioned to provide institutions with a prime source of deal flow relating to “non-core” real estate projects.
 This is important because value-add and opportunistic investments can often offer better yields and more diversification than core, Class A properties -- and institutional competition is already heavy in the latter market.

 Asset-based real estate lending to investors rehabilitating single family homes or larger (but still "small-balance") commercial properties, for example, can be more profitable than many other private lending opportunities.
-Most industry followers estimate that hard-money loans account for about 1% of the residential mortgage market.
+Most industry followers estimate that hard-money loans account for about 1% of the residential mortgage market, according to the Wall Street Journal.
 Assuming annual debt originations in the overall residential lending market of over $1 trillion, this leads to an annual residential “hard money” market size of approx. $10 billion.
 Deal flow relating to properly underwritten, high-yielding real estate loans is increasingly attractive to many institutions.

 Strategic allocations of some assets to non-core markets is often considered by institutions -- but sometimes rejected because of the additional internal resources needed to gain expertise in those new market areas.
 Marketplace lenders that prove themselves able at performing initial diligence and analytic functions, however, can offer institutions ready access to deals where the bulk of the screening has already been performed, thus potentially opening up a whole new market area for institutional investors.
 The recent announcement by Realty Mogul of its partnership with an institutional purchaser of first-lien “hard-money” residential mortgages is indicative of this new trend.